MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Return Value

 A combination of the extended styles currently in use by the list view control.
-For a descriptive list of these extended styles, see the [Extended List View Styles](/windows/desktop/Controls/extended-list-view-styles) topic in the Windows SDK.
+For a descriptive list of these extended styles, see the [Extended List View Styles](/windows/desktop/Controls/extended-list-view-styles) article in the Windows SDK.

 ### Remarks